Embeddings of non-simply-connected 4-manifolds in 7-space. I. Classification modulo knots: Introduction and main results

 \begin{Remark} We shall not only decide if there is a diffeomorphism $C_0 \to C_1$ as in Lemma \ref{l:isored} but we also prove a general `relative diffeomorphism criterion' for certain 7-manifolds with boundary.
 This is the Almost Diffeomorphism Theorem \ref{t:aldi}.
 It generalizes \cite[Almost Diffeomorphism Theorem 2.8, Diffeomorphism Theorem 4.7]{CS11}.
 It is a new non-trivial analogue of \cite[Theorem 3.1]{KS91} and of \cite[Theorem 6]{Kr99} for 7-manifolds $M$ with non-empty boundary and infinite $H_4(M)$. \end{Remark}

 Lemma \ref{l:isored} reduces the classification of embeddings to a two-step classification problem for their complements.
 Firstly, we classify the complements relative to fixed identifications of their boundaries, and secondly we determine the action of the bundle automorphisms on the relative diffeomorphism classes of the complements.
 This is the starting point of both the classical and modified surgery approaches.
-As we continue this introduction, we shall not assume the reader is familiar with surgery.
-Hence we describe the application of modified surgery in non-specialist terms and make parenthetical remarks for specialists.

-To decide if there is a diffeomorphism $C_0\to C_1$ as in Lemma \ref{l:isored} using classical surgery (see \cite{Wa70}), we would first need decide if the complements have the same homotopy type.
-If they do, then we take homotopy equivalences $h_k:C_k\to B$, $k=0,1$, and apply surgery relative to the boundary to the Poincar\'{e} pairs $(B, h_0(\de C_0))$ and $(B, h_1(\de C_1))$.
+To find out if there exists a diffeomorphism $C_0\to C_1$ as in Lemma \ref{l:isored} using classical surgery (see \cite{Wa70}), we would first need decide if the complements $C_0$ and $C_1$ have the same homotopy type.
+If they do, then we take homotopy equivalence $h:C_0\to C_1$ and apply surgery relative to the boundary to the Poincar\'{e} pairs $(C_1, h(\de C_0))$ and $(C_1,\de C_1)$.

 In this paper to determine if there is a diffeomorphism $C_0 \to C_1$ as in Lemma \ref{l:isored} we use modified surgery \cite{Kr99}; cf.~\cite[Remark 2.2]{CS11} and the text after it.
 For this we fix for $k=0,1$